meshellg/shiny-bassoon/content/posts/2019-01-18-Toronto-Library-Challenge.markdown

   * Road Trip Rwanda: A Journey Into the New Heart of Africa by Will Ferguson
   * ✔ Where did you go Bernadette
 6. Two books with the same/very similar titles
-  * Vox by Christina Dalcher (done) and Vox
+  * ✔ Vox by Christina Dalcher (done) and Vox by
 7. A book from our [First & Best](https://kids.tpl.ca/ready-for-reading/books/booklist/first-and-best) lists
   * ✔ Counting in Mi’kmaw/Mawkiljemk Mi'kmawiktuk by Loretta Gould
   * ✔ Square by Mac Barnett
 8. A book by an [eh List](https://account.torontopubliclibrary.ca/shared/books-by-eh-list-writers/8rxRVFbbr1k1AO29ZZ09pvGCrIDUkHjUISXnsqkSoUI2VtbYzz) writer
-  * The Marrow - Thieves by Cherie Dimaline
+  * The Marrow Thieves by Cherie Dimaline
   * Drop Dead by Lorna Poplak
-  * The Toronto book of the dead by adam bunch
+  * The Toronto book of the Dead by adam bunch
   * Scarborough by Catherine Hernandez
   * Excessive force : Toronto's fight to reform city policing by Mukherjee, Alok,
+  * ✔ Washington Black by Esi Edugyan
 9. A book from [Read Indigenous](https://www.torontopubliclibrary.ca/books-video-music/books/booklists/read-indigenous.jsp)
   * Kuei My Friend - Deni Ellis Béchard
   * Love beyond body, space, and time : an indigenous LGBT sci-fi anthology by Hope Nicholson